obonaventure/cnp3/book-2nd/protocols/bgp.rst

 .. figure:: /../book/network/svg/bgp-hierarchy.png
    :align: center
    :scale: 70

    The layered structure of the global Internet

 .. index:: Tier-1 ISP

 The domains on the Internet can be divided in about four categories according to their role and their position in the AS-level topology.

  - the core of the Internet is composed of a dozen-twenty `Tier-1` ISPs.
 A `Tier-1` is a domain that has no `provider`.
 Such an ISP has `shared-cost` peering relationships with all other `Tier-1` ISPs and `provider->customer` relationships with smaller ISPs.
 Examples of `Tier-1` ISPs include sprint_, level3_ or opentransit_
  - the `Tier-2` ISPs are national or continental ISPs that are customers of `Tier-1` ISPs.
 These `Tier-2` ISPs have smaller customers and `shared-cost` peering relationships with other `Tier-2` ISPs.
 Example of `Tier-2` ISPs include France Telecom, Proximus, British Telecom, ...
- - the `Tier-3` networks are either stub domains such as enterprise or campus networks networks and smaller ISPs.
+ - the `Tier-3` networks are either stub domains such as enterprise or campus networks and smaller ISPs.
 They are customers of Tier-1 and Tier-2 ISPs and have sometimes `shared-cost` peering relationships
  - the large content providers that are managing large datacenters.
 These content providers are producing a growing fraction of the packets exchanged on the global Internet [ATLAS2009]_.
 Some of these content providers are customers of Tier-1 or Tier-2 ISPs, but they often try to establish `shared-cost` peering relationships, e.g. at IXPs, with many Tier-1 and Tier-2 ISPs.

 Due to this organisation of the Internet and due to the BGP decision process, most AS-level paths on the Internet have a length of 3-5 AS hops.

 .. no note:: BGP security